netcore-jsa/radman/README.md

 mv RadMan-new.jar /opt/radman/RadMan.jar
 systemctl start radman
 ```

+Please make sure to read the Changelog, as some releases might have more specific migration instructions included.

 # RadMan config file
 The RadMan config file (`radman.properties`) should be fairly straight-forward to understand.